 Impact of New Health Technology Framework

-IHPA has developed the Impact of New Health Technology Framework as an additional process for the review of new health technologies.
+IHPA has developed the Impact of New Health Technology Framework (the Framework) as an additional process for the review of new health technologies.

-This annual process involves IHPA, the CAC and state and territory health departments reviewing reports on new health technologies provided by government advisory groups and other interested stakeholders, such as medical technology manufacturers.
+This annual process involves IHPA, the CAC and state and territory health departments reviewing reports on new health technologies provided by government advisory groups and other interested stakeholders, such as health technology companies.

 A new health technology will be referred for priority classification and coding development where it can be demonstrated that:

 - the technology is in use in Australian public hospitals or its future uptake is expected to be substantial enough to warrant classification or coding development

 - the difference between the price weight for the most frequently mapped Diagnosis Related Group (DRG) and the technology's cost estimate is significant